 Presumably it’s the same if you gave the impression you were on drugs or perhaps smelled of weed?

-How does it work now with 11 American states legalizing recreational cannabis and 33 legalizing for medical reasons?
+How does it work now with 11 American states legalising recreational cannabis and 33 legalising for medical reasons?

 Marijuana remains illegal on a federal level.
-Federal law trumps state law when it comes to immigration, so for this purpose legalization by states is largely irrelevant.
+Federal law trumps state law when it comes to immigration, so for this purpose legalisation by states is largely irrelevant.

 So presumably the fact it's legal in Canada could be problematic for Canadians coming into America?

 Potentially.
-For instance: There are people legally employed in the marijuana industry in Canada, and if at the border they’re asked what they do—and they say so—they can be refused entry into America.
-An advisory was released last year, broadly saying, "We understand that Canada has legalized marijuana, but we are going to continue to enforce our law."
+For instance: there are people legally employed in the marijuana industry in Canada, and if at the border they’re asked what they do – and they say so – they can be refused entry to the US.
+An advisory was released last year, broadly saying, "We understand that Canada has legalised marijuana, but we are going to continue to enforce our law."
 The only leeway they gave was saying that if a Canadian works in the legal marijuana industry, but is coming for reasons unrelated to the industry, then they may be admitted.

-What could happen to a European who smoked a joint in a legalized state like California and posted it on social media?
+What could happen to a European who smoked a joint in a legalised state like California and posted it on social media?

 Some English MPs have recently admitted to taking drugs.
 Would they be denied entry?

-The rules of inadmissibility—with the exception of national security concerns—don’t apply to some foreign government officials and diplomats.
-So if you’re traveling in that official capacity, it wouldn’t matter.
+The rules of inadmissibility – with the exception of national security concerns – don’t apply to some foreign government officials and diplomats.
+So if you’re travelling in that official capacity, it wouldn’t matter.

-What about if noted cocaine user Michael Gove resigns as an MP in the future but wants to go to the U.S. for vacation?
+What about if noted cocaine user Michael Gove resigns as an MP in the future but wants to go on holiday to the US?